Skip to content

 Figure 12-12 Solution for a problem of size 2

-The process of solving the problem \(f(2)\) can be summarized as: moving two discs from A to C with the help of B. Here, C is called the target pillar, and B is called the buffer pillar.
+The process of solving problem \(f(2)\) can be summarized as: moving two discs from A to C with the help of B. Here, C is called the target pillar, and B is called the buffer pillar.

-2. Decomposition of subproblems
+2. Subproblem Decomposition

 2. Move the remaining disc from A directly to C.